 VA Compensation for Military Sexual Trauma — Everything You Need To Know

 Did you suffer military sexual trauma (MST) while in the service?
 You may be eligible to receive disability compensation if the MST resulted in physical and/or mental disabilities, including if the MST caused you post-traumatic stress disorder (PTSD).
 When you apply for and receive approval for veterans’ disability compensation benefits, you can start receiving a monthly disability check, free health care for your service-connected disability, and other perks offered to disabled veterans.
-A lawyer can help you with an appeal.
+An advocate can help you with an appeal.

-For a free case evaluation, call (888) 392-5392.
+For a free case evaluation, call (888) 373-4722.

 Qualifying for VA Disability for Military Sexual Trauma